rajeshvkothari/oom/Internal/NEW_GIN_README.md

 There are two sub-sections within this section and they are not mandatory.
 Follow/complete only those sections which are relevant to the type of models/deployment.

-[ORAN and Tickclamp Servers](#ORAN-and-Tickclamp-Servers) should be completed only if RIC model are to be deployed.
+[ORAN and Tickclamp Servers](#ORAN-and-Tickclamp-Servers) should be completed only if ORAN and Tickclamp models are to be deployed.

 [Creating Environment for Non-ONAP based testing](#Creating-Environment-for-Non-ONAP-testing) should be completed only if deployment is to be tested in Non ONAP based environment.
 This is not required for ONAP OOM based deployment.